Understanding Hash Collisions

 Digital Signatures

-- Exploit: The malicious document can be signed using the legitimate one’s signature, tricking verification systems.
+- Exploit: The malicious document inherits the legitimate one’s signature.

-- Real-World Case: In 2008, researchers used MD5 collisions to forge a rogue CA certificate, enabling man-in-the-middle attacks.
+- Real-World Case: In 2008, MD5 collisions were used to forge a rogue CA certificate, enabling man-in-the-middle attacks.

 Data Integrity Checks

-- Example: A hacker replaces a software update with malware that has the same
+SHA-1). - Example: A hacker swaps a software update with malware that collides with the genuine update’s hash.

 Password Storage